 Hastie et al. (2021) studied how the number and severity of avoidance events may be an outcome of marine mammal cognition and risk assessment.
-Five captive grey seals were given the option to forage in a high- or low-density prey patch while continuously exposed to silence, pile driving or tidal turbine playbacks (148 dB re 1 μ Pa at 1 m).
+Five captive grey seals were given the option to forage in a high- or low-density prey patch while continuously exposed to silence, pile driving or tidal turbine playbacks (148 dB re 1 $\mu$ Pa at 1 m).
 One prey patch was closer to the speaker, so had a higher received level in experimental exposures.
 Overall, seals avoided both anthropogenic noise playback conditions with higher received levels when the prey density was limited but would forage successfully and for as long as control conditions when the prey density was higher, demonstrating that noise has the potential to impact seal foraging decisions if the level is high enough.
 Experimentally, Götz and Janik (2011) tested underwater startle responses to a startling sound (sound with a rapid rise time and a 93 dB sensation level [the level above the animal's hearing threshold at that frequency]) and a non-startling sound (sound with the same level, but with a slower rise time) in wild-captured gray seals.
-The animals exposed to the non-startling treatment did not react or habituated during the exposure period.
+The animals exposed to the startling treatment avoided a known food source, whereas animals exposed to the non-startling treatment did not react or habituated during the exposure period.
 The results of this study highlight the importance of the characteristics of the acoustic signal in an animal's response of habituation.